uvotguy/CanvasQuizTool/README.md

 a list of Canvas courses he/she teaches.
 It queries Canvas for a list of assignments, and filters out those assignments not associated with a Kaltura video quiz.

-It loops over video quiz assignments, gathers Canvas quiz grades, gathers Kaltura submissions, and compares Kalura quiz submission data with the grades in the course gradebook.
+The program loops over video quiz assignments, gathers Canvas quiz grades, gathers Kaltura submissions, and compares the two datasets.

 *python3 ReportCourseQuizResults.py*

 On windows:

 *py ReportCourseQuizResults.py*

-## Output

-All output is written to the folder *~/
-As the program loops over
-A table of grades is printed to the screen AND written to an output file.

-*ReportQuizGrades.py* then calls the script to gather Kaltura video quiz submissions for the selected Canvas assignment.
-The script prints out a table of quiz submissions AND writes the table to an output file.

-Finally, *ReportQuizResults.py* compares the two tables.
-The results table is printed to the screen AND written to an output file.
-An asterisk appears in the last column when the Canvas grade does not match the Kaltura grade.

-# Additional Information
-## Running Scripts Separately
-Both scripts *CanvasQuizTool.py* and *FetchKalturaQuizGrades.py* may be run separately.

-*python3 CanvasQuizTool.py*

-*python3 FetchKalturaQuizGrade.py {Quiz ID}*

 ## Debugging
 Edit the **args** parameter in *launch.json*.
 The first (and only)